Text DLCC to 64784

 South Carolina is on the DLCC’s 2026 Target Map.

-2026 is a historic opportunity to break the GOP supermajorities in the South Carolina House where Democrats need to gain just 6 House seats to break a GOP supermajority.
+2026 is a historic opportunity to break the GOP supermajority in the South Carolina House.
+Democrats need to gain just 6 House seats to break the GOP supermajority.

 South Carolina Republicans have introduced some of the most extreme legislation in the country, including legislation that would charge women who get abortions with murder.
-Breaking the supermajority would allow Democrats to prevent Republicans from passing extreme constitutional amendments.
+Breaking their supermajority would allow Democrats to prevent Republicans from passing extreme constitutional amendments and get back to lowering costs and protecting South Carolina families from extreme GOP legislation.

 Join the Movement